Mrmisterxd/bed-time/README.md

 ### `6.
 Check bedtime`
 >[!IMPORTANT]
-> ### Item 6 only displays the information that was specified during a single program launch.
+> ### Displays the timer set during the current session.
+It cannot detect timers set via Win+R or previous script runs or another script/programm.
 -  This item is <ins>***ONLY***</ins> needed to calm your mind after you set the sleep time or disable it (<ins>***During the first program launch, only after selecting any of the preceding options❗***</ins>).
 -  *If* you set the sleep time during a different previous launch of this program this information is also *incorrect*.
 -  As I said, the information is ***only*** valid during a single program launch. *If* you set the sleep time using Win+R, this is ***also***  *incorrect*.